 Grad PLUS Loan

-To apply, a student completes a Grad PLUS master promissory note (GPMPN), which is valid for 10 years.
+To apply, a student completes a Grad PLUS master promissory note (GPMPN), which is valid for 10 years and complete the GRAD PLUS Application and Grad PLUS Entrance Counseling.
 If you need help with determining the amount you need to borrow, please contact Jan Vejsicky.
 The lender will check for adverse credit on the student borrower.
-Once the loan is approved loan proceeds are disbursed by term.
+Once the loan is approved loan proceeds are disbursed with half in the summer and half in the spring.

-You will need to let Jan Vejsicky know how much you are borrowing and for which term.
+You will need to let Jan Vejsicky know how much you are borrowing.

-Go to www.studentloans.gov to complete your Direct Loan Grad PLUS MPN and do Entrance Counseling.
+Go to www.studentloans.gov to complete your Direct Loan Grad PLUS MPN, Grad PLUS application and do Entrance Counseling.

 Alternative Loans can be used to cover any educational expenses not covered by financial aid.
 This type of loan can be used if you are not interested in filing the FAFSA or will be enrolled less than half-time (4.5 hrs).
 The loan is in the student's name, but in some cases a credit-worthy cosigner is required.
 There are several payment options, though in most cases either interest or both principle and interest can be deferred.
 The credit check that is done on the borrower or cosigner is a credit scoring process.
 Students may borrow up to the cost of education minus financial aid.
 In some cases students may borrow to cover a previous balance.